-Written By ESR News Blog Editor Thomas Ahearn Several states and cities in the U.S. have passed legislation prohibiting employers from seeking salary history information about job applicants as part of a “pay equity” movement to narrow the gender wage gap between women and men.
-This growing restriction on questions about the salary history of applicants by …Continue reading "Salary History Questions by Employers Will Be Restricted as Pay Equity Movement Spreads in 2018"
+Written By ESR News Blog Editor Thomas Ahearn Laws prohibiting employers from seeking salary history information about job applicants will increase in the United States as the pay equity movement to narrow the gender wage gap between women and men grows in 2019.
+This trend has been chosen by global background check provider Employment Screening …Continue reading "Laws Prohibiting Salary History Questions Will Increase as Gender Pay Equity Movement Grows in 2019"